tk5ep/WX-station-LoRa-WiFi/README.md

 ![Link Text](images/TK5KP-13-zoom.jpg)

+UPDATE 09/01/2024 : I'm actually working on a newer version that could support different LoRa boards.
+Also a BME680 is in test, etc...

 This is the description of a Weather station build with a TTGO T3 module that can :
 - measure pressure, temperature, humidity, wind speed, wind direction, wind gust speed & direction, rain fall.
 - transmit datas to APRS in LoRa or APRS-IS, to Wunderground & MQTT broker via WiFi.